 Lowering the discount rate is expansionary because the discount rate influences other interest rates as it encourages lending and spending by consumers and businesses.
 In contrast, higher rates discourage lending and spending by consumers and businesses.

 Interest rates are one of the major factors influencing the value of a currency.
-So how do we answer the above question?
+Yet, how do Interest Rates Impact Forex Market?
 Put simply, if interest rates go up, the value of a country's currency tends to improve.
 Conversely, if interest rates go down, that causes the value of a currency to decrease.

 Foreign investors find higher interest rates attractive, thus increasing the value and demand for a country's currency.
 This also works the other way.
 Foreign investors consider lower interest rates to be unattractive, and this decreases the currency's relative value.